Master-Oldu/master-azerbaijani-astro/src/content/blog/why-learning-your-heritage-language-matters.md

 Most people think culture is holidays, food, and music.
 But it’s also the tiny things: how we make jokes, how we argue, how we show affection, how we shade someone politely without them realizing it until three hours later.

 A big thing that happens when you relearn your heritage language is that you stop translating and start thinking in it.
 Your brain switches context.
-It’s the difference between “I know some words” and “I get it now.”
+It’s the difference between "I know some words" and “I get it now.”
 If you want to reach that point faster, **[How to Think in Azerbaijani (Not Translate from English)](/blog/how-to-think-in-azerbaijani.md)** breaks it down in a way that actually works.

 ## It gives your kids a cultural safety net that will matter more than they realize